Photo: bagoum [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

 , in 2012 The Devil You Know

-and her most recent album as of this writing 2015’s, The Other Side of Desire
+, in 2015 The Other Side Of Desire, in 2019 Kicks, and her most recent album as of this writing 2023’s, Pieces of Treasure.

-With such a massive body of work of incredible depth, its seems almost criminal to list only ten songs.
-But that’s what we do and for those who have never heard of Rickie Lee Jones, we hope this serves as a wonderful introduction to one of our most cherished artists.
+With such a massive body of work of incredible depth, it seems almost criminal to list only ten songs.
+But that’s what we do, and for those who have never heard of Rickie Lee Jones, we hope this serves as a wonderful introduction to one of our most cherished artists.
 For those dedicated Rickie Lee Jones fans, there will undoubtedly be songs that you love that will not be on the list because there was just not enough room for all of them.
-It’s tough to pick only ten and we tried to spread it out a bit.
-So please be kind in your comments and realize that this is a loving tribute to an incredible artist that has brought us so much joy over the years.
+It’s tough to pick only ten, and we tried to spread it out a bit.
+So please be kind in your comments and realize that this is a loving tribute to an incredible artist who has brought us so much joy over the years.

 # 10 – Old Enough